twistedtwig/CustomConfigurations/README.txt

     }

-We can create a configuration load to isolate the use of custom configuration and simply return a strongly typed object to your business logic:
+We can create a configuration loader to isolate the use of custom configuration and simply return a strongly typed object to your business logic:

     public static class ConfigurationLoader